aldimhernandez/cypress-e2e-testing/README.md

 ## Project State: 🚧 In Progress (Work in progress) 🚧

-This is a personal portfolio project to demonstrate Cypress-based E2E automation.

 ## ✅ Done

 - **Form Feature:** Validation, input handling, and submission logic